Frequently asked questions (FAQ)

 Yes.
 The interview can be carried out in some other peaceful place, for instance in a library or café.

-Where can I find additional information about the statistics or survey?
+Where can I find additional information about the data collection or survey?

 You can get additional information from the contact person of the statistics or survey.
 Their contact information can be found at the end of the letter you were sent.
-The information can also be found on the home page of the statistics or the survey.
+You can also find more information on the website concerning the data collection.

 Why are inquiries conducted?